FAQ

 -

-No, usually not.
+Not necessarily.
 Most memory cards do not support the IDE transfer mode READ/WRITE MULTIPLE.
 Only some Industrial Grade cards offer this mode.
 IDE hard drives usually provide higher transfer rates than memory cards, even though they have longer access times.
 These differences are easily measurable with Atari computers.

 -